rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="4.226.2.1">4.226.2.1</a> A note on manifestation that provides information on the manufacture of a manifestation.

-## 4.226.3 Note on manufacture statement
+## 4.226.3 Note from manufacture statements

 <a name="4.226.3.1">4.226.3.1</a>  Make a note on manufacture statement if any part of the manufacture statement is taken from a source other than the title page (see [4.22.3.2](/DCRMR/books/ppdm/Manufacture-statement/#4.22.3.2)).